fluxcd/flux2/docs/cmd/gotk_bootstrap_gitlab.md

       --personal              is personal repository
       --private               is private repository (default true)
       --repository string     GitLab repository name
-      --ssh-hostname string   GitLab SSH hostname, defaults to hostname if not specified
+      --ssh-hostname string   GitLab SSH hostname, when specified a deploy key will be added to the repository
 ```

 ### Options inherited from parent commands